-

 Taiwan Total Energy Production & Consumption

-Primary energy consumption remained stable at 109 Mtoe in 2024, after a 2%/year decline from 2018 to 2023, and a relative stability between 2010 and 2018 at around 118 Mtoe.
+Primary energy consumption remained stable at 109 Mtoe in 2024, after a 2%/year decline from 2018 to 2023, and relative stability between 2010 and 2018 at around 118 Mtoe.
 At 4.6 toe, total energy consumption per capita is 3 times higher than the Asian average (1.6 toe).

-Oil and coal account for about one-third each of total consumption, while gas represents roughly one quarter.
+Oil and coal each account for about one-third of total consumption, while gas represents roughly one quarter.
 Primary electricity sources (nuclear, hydro, solar, and wind) account for 5%, with biomass contributing 2%.

 Graph: Primary Consumption Trends by Energy Source